 Sky notes are compiled by Dundee Astronomical Society's Director of Observations Jim Barber

-Sky Map for 15th July 22:00
+Sky Map for 15th August 22:00

 Dundee Astronomical Society